 Respondents were asked to pick from a list of options.
 These have been grouped into:

 - Work based training e.g. ‘on the job’, ‘on a training course at work’;

 - School, further education and higher education e.g. ‘through a university’, ‘through a further education college’;

-- Other local based training e.g. ‘through a local adult education centre’, ‘through a leisure or health club’;
+- Other locally based training e.g. ‘through a local adult education centre’, ‘through a leisure or health club’;

 - Online e.g. ‘through an app’, ‘through YouTube’;

-- e.g. ‘independently on my own’, ‘independently with others’.
+- Independently e.g. ‘independently on my own’, ‘independently with others’.

 Year-on-year, around two-fifths of adults say that they learnt through school, further education or higher education; the exception is the 2017 survey, where only a third of adults did so.
 A further 26 to 36 per cent each year say that they learnt through work.
 Between 14 and 21 per cent of adults say that they learnt independently, with fewer than one in 10 learning online or through other locally based training.